🧐 Detective Work: First Case

 Overview

 Prerequisites: Complete Mojo GPU Debugging Essentials to understand CUDA-GDB setup and basic debugging commands.
-Make sure you’ve run pixi run setup-cuda-gdb or similar symlink is available
+Make sure you’ve run:

 Key concepts